The Chronicles Of Narnia Cast: What The Stars Look Like Now

 The country house where Peter, Susan, Edmund, and Lucy find themselves seeking refuge is owned by a kindly older man named Professor Kirke.
 At first, Kirke is an elusive figure who spends his time shut away in his office.
 However, the children soon learn that Kirke is a bit of a jovial eccentric.
 He listens to the children's problems and offers them wise advice.
 He also seems to be hiding secret knowledge of his own, alluding to the idea that he himself is a believer in Narnia.

 Professor Kirke was played by Jim Broadbent, who has had a long, distinguished acting career as one of the most in-demand character actors of his era.
 Harry Potter fans will likely recognize him as Professor Horace Slughorn from the films "The Order of the Phoenix" and "Deathly Hallows Part 2," but he has had many more film credits to his name following his "Chronicles of Narnia" role.
-"Hot Fuzz," "The Iron Lady," "Arthur Christmas," both "Paddington" films, and "Bridget Jones's Baby" are just some of the most prominent movies that Broadbent has appeared in over the years.
+"Hot Fuzz," "The Iron Lady," "Arthur Christmas," all three "Paddington" films, and "Bridget Jones's Baby" are just some of the most prominent movies that Broadbent has appeared in over the years.

 Peter Dinklage (Trumpkin)